wbrbr/tinybvh/README.md

-# dev
-This is the **development branch** for tinybvh.
-New features will be tested and finetuned here first, so main stays stable.

 # tinybvh
 Single-header BVH construction and traversal library written as "Sane C++" (or "C with classes").
 The library has no dependencies.